-Applications are for awards made in March 2024 for projects commencing after 01 April 2024 and entirely or largely complete by 31 March 2025.
+Applications are for awards made in March 2026 for projects commencing after 01 April 2026 and entirely or largely complete by 31 March 2027.
 Applications for projects running outside this period will not be considered.

-The deadline for grant applications to be awarded in 2024 is 31 October 2023.
+The deadline for grant applications to be awarded in 2026 is 31 October 2025.

-Applicants will be informed of the outcome of their application in March 2024 and awards are paid to successful applicants from March 2024 (we pay awards no earlier than two months prior to a project commencing as per the application).
+Applicants will be informed of the outcome of their application in March 2026 and awards are paid to successful applicants from March 2026 (we pay awards no earlier than two months prior to a project commencing).